gitralf/projects/AzureInventory/Readme.md

 - if subscription is not provided, will present list of subscriptions to pick one
 - if resourcegroup is not provided, will present a list to select at least one resourcegroup

-Creates a [main.htm](demo/main.htm) file and one for each resourcegroup.
-Follow link to see a demo output.
+Creates a main HTML file and one for each resourcegroup.
+Download the content from demo folder and open in browser to see a demo output.

 Here is a list of what's currently reported, check back, the list will grow continuously (and attributes might be added to the report).

 - [x] Microsoft.Compute/virtualMachines